 Alcoholics Anonymous: For Hernando County locations, call (352) 683-4597.

-Alzheimer's Association: Caregiver support groups are offered at several locations:
+Alzheimer's Association: The Florida Gulf Chapter of the Alzheimer's Association offers support groups at several locations:

 • 2:30 p.m. the first Friday of each month, Lykes Memorial Library, 238 Howell Ave., Brooksville.
 Jerry Fisher, (352) 688-4537.

 • 2 p.m. the third Monday of each month, Residence at Timber Pines, 3140 Forest Road, Spring Hill.
 Free day care available with advanced reservations.
 Diane Koenig, (352) 683-9009.

 • 11 a.m. the first Tuesday of each month, Our Lady of Fatima Catholic Church, 550 U.S. 41 S, Inverness.
 Sue Piatek, (352) 527-4600.